RakhithJK/hackerschoice-kb-wiki/LSDR.md

 <code>3c5eec  EWG9726_  50.29134   2.84372         444                    1088    148.06</code>

 and mostly includes the callsign, GPS positions, groundspeed and so on.
-There are tons of articles on the internet how to further visualize such data on a map, looking up the callsigns in a database of actual airplanes etc. which is exactly what sites like flightradar24 do.
+There are tons of articles at the internet on how to further visualize such data on a map, looking up the callsigns in a database of actual airplanes etc. which is exactly what sites like flightradar24 do.
+You can even easily export your own data to their servers to help in painting a more complete overall picture.

 <h2>0x07 AIS</h2>